Mowunmi10/ms-owens-infra/README.md

-# Repo to manage machine provisioning
+# ms-owens-infra
+This repo will manage Iac for Ms--Owen-app